 Muay Korat kicks are completely straight.
 The kick travels in an upwards arc, twisting a little bit to reach your opponents head or neck.

-This style of Muay Thai prefers to intercept an attack by simultaneous block and strike, or to choose to evade an attack by moving out of range.
+This style of Muay Thai prefers to attack or intercept an attack by simultaneous block and strike, or sometimes choose to lock or throw the opponent to the floor.
 Rarely does the Korat style teach students to block and then attack.
 The kind of footwork used is "Suua Yang", which means "Tiger Walk".
 These techniques are closely guarded.
-The most powerful weapon in Muay Korat is called "Viang Kwai", means "Swing of the Buffalo".
+One of the most powerful weapon in Muay Korat is called "Viang Kwai", means "Swing of the Buffalo".
 This technique is executed after a kick and uses the knuckles in a circular way to strike the opponent behind the ear.
 Another famous attack is called "Taa Krut" which is used as a counter-attack, launching two strikes simultaneously.

 Muay Korat boxers wrap their hands all the way to the elbows.
-The style is well know for his powerful punches.
+The style is well know for his powerful vertical punches and his double attacks executed in a very efficient way.

 In ancient times, the boxers of Muay Korat followed a Buddhist Code known as "Sin Haa", the five precepts.
 Meditation was a very important part of their training, followed by a strong respect for seniors and the golden rule of not to fight in the ring with other Muay Korat boxers.